FDOS/fdisk/doc/fdisk/INSTALL.md

 file _fdisk.lng_ is created.
 This file contains translations for different languages.
 The file must be shipped along with the executable file, either in the same directory, or in a directory specified by the path variable `%NLSPATH%`.
-Otherwise, the software is only displayed in english.
+Otherwise, the software is only displayed in English.

 The translation sources are stored in UTF-8 encoded files in the `source/fdisk/nls` folder.
-During build, these files get converted to their respective DOS codepage and assembled into the _fdisk.lng_ file.
+During build, these files get converted to their respective DOS code-page and assembled into the _fdisk.lng_ file.

 The whole build process can be triggered by one command, as shown below.
 If you want to update the translation file without building the software,